Biden: Gay rights take precedence over culture

-Biden, who has emerged as a leading gay rights advocate within the Obama administration ever since he got ahead of Obama in declaring his support for gay marriage, said that across U.S government agencies officials have been instructed to make the promotion of gay rights abroad a priority.
+Biden, who has emerged as a leading gay rights advocate within the Obama administration ever since he got ahead of the president in declaring his support for gay marriage, said that across U.S government agencies officials have been instructed to make the promotion of gay rights abroad a priority.

 Where countries fail to move toward protections of LGBT people, he warned, “there is a price to pay for being inhumane.”
 Among those at the evening reception were leading gay rights activists and the ambassadors from Britain, Sweden, Denmark and Iceland.